 Great video, but Full HD only

 This camera is part of a line that basically revolutionised run-and-gun filmmaking.
-The EOS 5D Mark II was a genuine game-changer in terms of the quality of video it put out, and the EOS 5D Mark III also shoots great-quality Full HD content, and fixes a few issues with the Mark II such as the prevalent rolling shutter.
-Of course, time has marched on, and many video shooters will now want 4K resolution.
+The EOS 5D Mark II was a genuine game-changer in terms of the quality of video output, and the EOS 5D Mark III also shoots great-quality Full HD content, and fixes a few issues with the Mark II, such as the prevalent rolling shutter.
+Time has marched on, of course, and many video shooters will now want 4K resolution.
 The EOS 5D Mark III also lacks a few features that are useful on newer cameras, such as a fully articulating screen.

 Read our Canon EOS 5D Mark III review